catseye/Fountain/README.md

 ### 0.4

+Language:

 During generation, every choice in an alternation must start with a constraint.
 Exactly zero or one of those constraints must be satisfied in a given state.
 If none are, that is a failure, and backtracking will occur.
 If more than one are, the process will abort with an error message.

+Productions may be marked with `(*)` to indicate that backtracking is permitted when processing alternations in that production.
+(However, this is not yet honoured during parsing and generation.)

 Greater than or equal and less than or equal constraints.

 "Both" combinator on constraints (which really needs reworking).

+Implementation:

 The `--start-symbol` option may now be passed to `fountain` to cause it to start parsing or generating at the named non-terminal.